2nd Edition – Published January 2017

 They’re often forced to fend for themselves when they retire.

-The Global Expatriate’s Guide To Investing is the world’s only book showing expats how to build wealth overseas with index funds.
+In 2015 I wrote a book that was The Global Expatriate’s Guide To Investing.
+When read with Millionaire Teacher, it was the world’s only books showing expats how to build wealth overseas with index funds.

 It explains how to find an honest financial advisor: one that invests with index funds instead of commission paying windfalls.